Kyuss: Post-breakup (1996–present)

-Hernandez later played with Yawning Man, Che and Orquestra Del Desierto, while Oliveri formed the band Mondo Generator, named after the only Kyuss song credited solely (words and music) to him.
+Hernandez later played with Yawning Man, Ché and Orquesta del Desierto, while Oliveri formed the band Mondo Generator, named after the only Kyuss song credited solely (words and music) to him.
 Drummer Brant Bjork went on to form the band Brant Bjork and the Bros, recorded and performed with Fu Manchu and Mondo Generator, and has recorded several solo albums.

 John Garcia went on to form Slo Burn, although the band was short-lived and released only one EP, Amusing the Amazing, before disbanding in September 1997.
 He was also briefly associated with the band Karma to Burn.
 In 1998, he began working with the band Unida, recording one EP, one LP and an unreleased album.
 At the same time he started working with the band Hermano, having released three LP's and one live album to date.
-Garcia has more recently been working on a solo album.
+Garcia had more recently been working on a solo album.

 In 1997, Homme, Bjork, and Oliveri recorded three songs together ("13th Floor", "Simple Exploding Man", & "Cocaine Rodeo") for Mondo Generator's debut album Cocaine Rodeo, released in 2000.
 Also featuring Garcia and Chris Goss on one track, the songs are regarded by many fans as the true final Kyuss recordings.

 In 2000, a compilation album, Muchas Gracias: The Best of Kyuss, was released.
 The album is a collection of the band's singles, as well as B-sides and live material.

 Although Kyuss left behind some "rarities", many of them were released on Muchas Gracias, and further releases from the band appear unlikely.
-Singer John Garcia told Billboard.com in a 2005 interview:
+Singer John Garcia told Billboard in a 2005 interview:

 In 2010, a European "John Garcia plays Kyuss" tour was announced.
 In June 2010, former Kyuss members Nick Oliveri and Brant Bjork joined Garcia onstage to perform "Green Machine" and "Gardenia" during a headlining appearance by "Garcia Plays Kyuss" at Hellfest in Clisson, France, and they also appeared onstage with Garcia in other concerts on the tour.